Encountering a young bird on the ground, away from its nest, is a common occurrence for birders and nature lovers.

 The best way to handle this situation is to place it in a nearby tree or shrub and leave it alone.

-The parent birds will continue to care for and feed it on their own.
+The adults will continue to care for and feed it on their own.

-If the bird cannot cling to your finger, then it's most likely a nestling.
+If it can't cling to your finger, then it's most likely a nestling.
 If this is the case, try to locate the nest.

 Most of the time, it will be close by and well hidden.
 Place the bird back in the original nest if possible.